-The Commission's revisions to the SMF also reflect recent global trends in spectrum management.
+This SMF also reflects recent global trends in spectrum management.
 The specific trends the Commission has considered are described below.

 Release of new spectrum bands

 As the demand for wireless data continues to grow, so too does the demand for spectrum.
 New technologies like LTE-Advanced, 5G, Digital Terrestrial Television (DDT), the IoT sector and bandwidth hungry services like streaming high quality video, will further increase the demand for spectrum.